alvinli04/APCSFinalProject/README.md

 5/27 - 5/28 (Andrew) - Made some fixes on moving sausages by rotating and fixed merge conflicts (Alvin) - Implemented mechanics for grilling, along with win/loss condition

+5/29 (Alvin) - Displays text for when win/loss conditions are met, started working on a start menu (Andrew) - implemented mechanics for sausage movement when a sausage rolls another sausage